SpenceKonde/DxCore/README.md

 * Tools -> Reset/UPDI - This menu option can be set to Reset (default) or Input; the latter allows this pin to be used as a normal input.
 DD-series have extra options to configure the UPDI pin as well, and on these parts, This setting is applied to DA and DB series on all UPDI uploads without a "burn bootloader" cycle.
 It is not set on DD-series parts - the UPDI disable option makes this fuse "unsafe" to reconfigure.
 * Tools -> B.O.D.
 Mode (active/sleeping) - Determines whether to enable Brown Out Detection when the chip is not sleeping, and while it is.
 Only combinations where active is at least as aggressive as sleep mode are shown, as those are the only sensible operating modees.=.
 You must burn bootloader after changing this to apply the changes.
 * Tools -> `millis()`/`micros()` - If set to enable (default), `millis()`, `micros()` and `pulseInLong()` will be available.
 If set to disable, these will not be available, Serial methods which take a timeout as an argument will not have an accurate timeout (though the actual time will be proportional to the timeout supplied); delay will still work, though it's done using `delayMicroseconds()`, so interrupts are disabled for 1ms at a time during the delay, and any interrupts that happen during the delay will add to the length of the delay.
 Depending on the part, options to force millis/micros onto any type A or B timer on the chip are also available from this menu.
 * Tools -> MVIO - MVIO option is back in 1.3.7.
-It is not a risk of hardware damage if it is turned off, and it saves 0.5 uA power consumption to disable it.
-Disabling it when you shouldn't doesn't keep the pins from being readable and writable, nor does it short the VDDIO pin to VDD.... it just no longer watches the voltage to ensure sane behavior if insufficient voltage is applied on VDDIO2.
-This is in effect an extra layer of monitoring like the BOD is,
+It is not a risk of hardware damage if it is turned off inappropriately, though the pins may not behave correctly.
+It saves 0.5 uA power consumption to disable it.
+Disabling it when you shouldn't doesn't keep the pins from being readable and writable, nor does it short the VDDIO pin to VDD....
+As far as I could tell, it just no longer watches the voltage to ensure sane behavior if insufficient voltage is applied on VDDIO2.
+This is in effect an extra layer of monitoring like the BOD is, so the added current should not come as a surprise.
 * Tools -> Write flash from App - Either disabled (Flash.h library does not work), "Everywhere" (allow writes everywhere in the flash after first page), or allow writes only above a certain address.
 On Optiboot definirtions, it's always enabled for writes anywhere.
 * Tools -> `printf()` imoplementation - The default option can be swapped for a lighter weight version that omits most functionality to save a tiny amount of flash, or for a full implementation (which allows printing floats with it) at the cost of about 1k extra.
 Note that if non-default options are selected, the implementation is always linked in, and will take space even if not called.
 Normal Arduino boards are set to default.
 They also don't have `Serial.printf()`
 * Tools -> attachInterrupt Mode - Choose from 3 options - the new, enabled on all pins always (like the old one), Manual. or the old implementation in case of regressions in the new implementation.
 When in Manual mode, You must call `attachPortAEnable()` (replace A with the letter of the port) before attaching the interrupt.
 The main point of this is that (in addition to saving an amount of flash that doesn't much matter on the Dx-series) `attachInterrupt()` on one pin (called by a library, say) will not glom onto every single port's pin interrupt vectors so you can't manually define any.
 The interrupts are still just as slow (it's inherrent to calling a function by pointer from an ISR - and low-numbered pins are faster to start executing than high numbered ones.
 The method to enable may change - I had hoped that I could detect which pins were used, but I couldn't get the function chose which ports to enable to not count as "referencing" those ports, and hence pull in the ISR.
 I am not happy with it, but "can't use any pin interrupts except through `attachInterrupt()` if using a library that uses `attachInterrupt()`" is significantly worse.